Constraints on neutrino-Majoron couplings using SN1987A data

 In order to calculate the neutrino flux including neutrino decay, we need to consider in detail the energy and flavor-dependent regions where neutrinos evolve from trapped to free-streaming.
 On the one hand, beta processes ($\nu_e + n \leftrightarrow e^- + p$, $\bar{\nu}_e + p \leftrightarrow e^+ + n$) keep $\nu_e$ and $\bar{\nu}_e$ in thermal equilibrium with the medium up to a certain radius: the ``neutrinosphere".
 On the other hand, $\nu_x$ and $\bar{\nu}_x$ maintain thermal equilibrium with the medium mostly through nucleon-nucleon bremsstrahlung ($NN \leftrightarrow NN \nu\bar\nu$).
 This reaction freezes out at the ``energysphere".
 Yet $\nu_x$ and $\bar{\nu}_x$ remain trapped by NC collisions on nucleons ($\nu N \leftrightarrow \nu N$) up to the ``transportsphere"~\cite{Raffelt:2001kv}.
-Note that we do not consider the processes of Majoron decay and neutrino-Majoron scattering so that the bounds we derive are valid in the limit that Majorons are free-streaming \cite{Kachelriess:2000qc,Brune:2018sab,Heurtier:2016otg}.
+Note that we do not consider the processes of Majoron decay and neutrino-Majoron scattering. so that the bounds we derive are valid in the limit that Majorons are free-streaming \cite{Kachelriess:2000qc,Brune:2018sab,Heurtier:2016otg}.
 It is noted that the presence of inelastic neutrino scattering mediated by Majorons could modify the supernova dynamics, as investigated in the early work \cite{Fuller:1988ega}.
 However, standard weak processes should dominate in the supernova dynamics, for the range of neutrino-Majoron couplings where the bounds we will present lie, for inverted neutrino mass ordering, while for normal mass ordering when $m_1 > 3 \times 10^{-3}$ eV.
 For the latter and very small $m_1$ values, further investigations beyond the free-streaming regime might be necessary (see eq.
 6b of ref. \cite{Fuller:1988ega}).
 Note that ref.\cite{Suliga:2024nng} also showed that the inclusion of neutrino-Majoron couplings could impact the supernova dynamics in the case of massive Majorons and for large values of the couplings, which is not what is considered in the present work.

 Thus, when considering neutrino decay into Majorons, or a massless (pseudo)scalar boson in the inner core regions, for $\nu_{\alpha}$ or $\bar{\nu}_{\alpha}$ emitted from the energysphere, the survival probability is given by \cite{Kachelriess:2000qc}